maspadaru/books-api/README.md

 ## Features

-- ✅ Create, update, and delete books
+- ✅ Create, update, delete, and retrieve books and authors
-- ✅ Create and list authors
-- 🔗 Assign and retrieve relationships between books and authors
+- 🔗 Many-to-many relationship between books and authors
+- ✅ Validation enforced at API, domain, and persistence levels
+- 🧪 Robust unit and integration tests
+- 💡 Clean separation using DTOs and mappers
-- 🧱 Built using Hexagonal Architecture
+- 🧱 Structured with Hexagonal Architecture (Ports & Adapters)
-- 🗄️ Uses **Spring Data JPA** with a **many-to-many relationship**
-- 🧪 Uses in-memory **H2 database** for quick development and testing
+- 🗄️ Uses **Spring Data JPA** and in-memory **H2 database** for development

 ## Technologies